Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Where it falls short

-• Highest buy-in cost in the lineup
+• Highest purchase price in the lineup

 Crate & Barrel Oceanside 89 Leather Queen Sleeper Sofa